blockide/Chess-ML/README.md

 Implementation
 -----

-Chess is a simple 1 look ahead neural network value function.
+twitchchess is a simple 1 look ahead neural network value function.
 The trained net is in nets/value.pth.
 It takes in a serialized board and outputs a range from -1 to 1. -1 means black is win, 1 means white is win.

 Serialization
 -----